-Important findings: On average, patients in Group 1 who got the usual treatments of AC or CMF had better results than patients in Group 2 who got capecitabine, but they also had more side effects from their treatment.
-In addition, patients in Group 1 had twice as much time before their breast cancer came back and were less likely to die from breast cancer.
+On average, patients in Group 1 who got the common treatments of AC or CMF had better results than patients in Group 2 who got capecitabine.
+Group 1 also had more side effects from treatment.
+Details include:

-Patients whose breast cancer depended on female hormones called estrogen or progesterone (also called hormone-positive) had more time before their cancer came back than patients whose breast cancer did not depend on female hormones (also called hormone-negative), no matter which treatment group they were in.
+- Patients in Group 1 had twice as much time before their breast cancer came back and were less likely to die from breast cancer. - Patients whose breast cancer depended on female hormones called estrogen or progesterone (also called hormone-positive) had more time before their cancer came back than patients whose breast cancer did not depend on female hormones (also called hormone-negative), no matter which treatment group they were in.